-Retailers with outstanding track records such as Boots, House of Fraser and Debenhams find themselves struggling to adapt in a radically changing retail environment.
-Even a beloved institution such as Harrods is not immune.
+Retailers with outstanding track records find themselves struggling to adapt in a radically changing retail environment.
+Even a beloved institutions are not immune.

 And perhaps reading this you shake your head and think “there but for the grace of God go I.” But it is not about having good fortune.
 It is businesses that most rapidly embrace the paradigm shifts in retail that have the best chances of succeeding.
 And it is exactly the nature of those changes that we want to address, what they mean and the options for dealing with them.